What is it?

 Interior & specs

-The front seats and its commanding driving position are great, after a laborious 3-hour drive to Bedfordshire I found the seats to be wide enough, supportive yet squidgy - that's a new journalistic word for comfy, it'll catch on.
+The front seats and driving position are the best things abut the interior for me, after a laborious 3-hour drive to Bedfordshire I found the seats to be wide enough, supportive yet squidgy - that's a new journalistic word for comfy, it'll catch on.

-The rear seats passed The Mud Life's stringent test - that’s me sat behind the drivers seat positioned for my long legs whilst eating lunch and typing on the laptop, rear passengers will not be disappointed.
+The rear seats passed TML's stringent test - me sat behind the drivers seat positioned for my long legs whilst eating lunch and typing on the laptop.

 Engines and transmissions

-The Niro has the style and room you get from a small SUV without the underpinnings of a 4wd, so if you want a 5-door hybrid that can easily haul a family around whilst achieving decent mpg for around the £24k mark, then I would happily recommend it.
+I'll be honest, it isn't the most exciting car to look at, in my opinion of course, but that doesn't matter, if you want a 5-door hybrid that can easily haul a family around whilst achieving decent MPG for around the £24k mark, then I would would happily recommend it.
+And let's not forget Kia's industry leading 7-year warranty.